khaors/geocompr/main.md

 ## Conventional modeling approach in R {#conventional-model}
-Later on we will introduce the **mlr** package, an umbrella-package providing a unified interface to hundreds of modeling approaches.
+Later on we will introduce the **mlr** package, an umbrella-package providing a unified interface to a plethora of modeling approaches.
 Before doing so, it is worth taking a look at the conventional modeling interface in R.
 This way we introduce statistical supervised modeling in R which provides the required skill set for doing spatial CV and additionally contributes to a better grasp on the **mlr** approach introduced later on.
 Usually, we model the response variable as a function of predictors.